akeneo/pim-helpcenter/content/md/assets/import-assets.md

 :::

 :::warning
-When you are in a product sheet, you can directly upload a file there: t automatically creates a new asset in the Asset Manager.
+When you are in a product sheet, you can directly upload a file there: it automatically creates a new asset in the Asset Manager.
 It's not the same behavior when you run a product import: if you add a new asset in your product import file, this new asset is **not created** in the Asset Manager!
 :::